10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 • Share one another’s campaigns online.

-• Reach out to celebrities and social media influencers that care about your cause and ask them to speak about it in public.
+• Reach out to celebrities and social media influencers who care about your cause and ask them to speak about it in public.

 • Reach out to media outlets, local and national, and ask them to donate media time to your cause this Giving Tuesday.